AdobeDocs/experience-manager-guides.ja-JP/help/product-guide/install-guide/upgrade-xml-documentation.md

 04.05.2023 14:17:12.909 *INFO* [pool-59-thread-1] com.adobe.fmdita.xmltranslation.ots.TranslationMapUpgradeOTS Completed the thread to upgrade translation map from V1 to V2
 ```

-を探す `com.adobe.fmdita.translationservices.TranslationMapUpgradeScript Completed porting of translation map from V1 to V2` および `com.adobe.fmdita.xmltranslation.ots.TranslationMapUpgradeOTS Completed the thread to upgrade translation map from V1 to V2` 次の手順に進む前に、を参照してください。
+次の手順に進む前に、`com.adobe.fmdita.translationservices.TranslationMapUpgradeScript Completed porting of translation map from V1 to V2` と `com.adobe.fmdita.xmltranslation.ots.TranslationMapUpgradeOTS Completed the thread to upgrade translation map from V1 to V2` を探します。